junzis/pyModeS/README.rst

 Customize the streaming module
 ******************************
 The TCP client module from pyModeS can be re-used to stream and process Mode-S data as you like.
-You need to re-implement the ``handle_messages()`` function from the ``BaseClient`` class to write your own logic to handle the messages.
+You need to re-implement the ``handle_messages()`` function from the ``TcpClient`` class to write your own logic to handle the messages.

 Here is an example:

 .. code:: python

+  import pyModeS as pms
-  from pyModeS.extra.tcpclient import BaseClient
+  from pyModeS.extra.tcpclient import TcpClient

-  # define your custom class by extending the BaseClient
+  # define your custom class by extending the TcpClient
   #   - implement your handle_messages() methods
-  class ADSBClient(BaseClient):
+  class ADSBClient(TcpClient):
       def __init__(self, host, port, rawtype):
           super(ADSBClient, self).__init__(host, port, rawtype)

       def handle_messages(self, messages):
           for msg, ts in messages:
-              if len(msg) < 28:           # wrong data length
+              if len(msg) != 28:  # wrong data length
                   continue

               df = pms.df(msg)

               if df != 17:  # not ADSB
                   continue

-              if '1' in pms.crc(msg):     # CRC fail
+              if pms.crc(msg) !=0:  # CRC fail
                   continue

               icao = pms.adsb.icao(msg)
               tc = pms.adsb.typecode(msg)

               # TODO: write you magic code here
-              print ts, icao, tc, msg
+              print(ts, icao, tc, msg)

   # run new client, change the host, port, and rawtype if needed
-  client = ADSBClient(host='127.0.0.1', port=30334, rawtype='beast')
+  client = ADSBClient(host='127.0.0.1', port=30005, rawtype='beast')
   client.run()